Rutjake/groover/README.md

 - useHandednessFeature: Use of handedness. (true = on use, false = not in use).
 - handedness: Are you right- or left-handed? (right/left)
 - handSrenght: Strength Difference Between Hands.

+Tips:

+- Handedness is great for fills simulating the drum hit, but it can also be used in double bass drum parts to simulate different feet.

+- The presets are made to speed up the editing process.